tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

 1 0.99 0.44 0.03 0.07
 ```

 Each line of this file refers to an object.
-There are 5 elements in the YOLO label, each separated by a space:
+There are 5 elements in the YOLO label, each separated by a space.
+Note that all values are normalized by the image width and height to be between 0 and 1.0.

 1. Class ID (in the same order as in the file containing the class names).
 Class 0 is bot in our case, class 1 is duckie and so on
 2. x coordinate for the center of the object in the image
 3. y coordinate for the center of the object in the image
-4. object width (normalized by the width of the image)
+4. object width
-5. object height (normalized by the height of the image)
+5. object height

 Lastly, there is the `architecture_file`, which specifies the number of convolutional layers to use and has to match the number of classes we are trying to detect.
 We simply copy `cfg/yolov3-tiny.cfg` and make the following modifications: